aaronzou/HandSeg/README.md

 ### 3. Prepare data

-download the data from : https://pan.baidu.com/s/10HV4lBfDw3bMarXl11eSzQ ,extract code:c56a
+download the data from : https://pan.baidu.com/s/1BSQvR_dZpz7-EY_fI-uvvg ,extract code:or0i

+If the link is missed, please contact me via email.

 I strongly suggest you open a vip service when you download the data if you find the download speed is slow which will save you time.